FarsanRashid/go-games-assignment/README.md

 - Dockerize the app
 - Write logs in file
 - Add profiling
+- Add unit tests
+- Add sentry for exception analysis
-- Use generic view though html rendering in DRF generic views is not obvious as it is designed to serve JSON
+- Use generic view though html rendering in DRF generic views is not obvious as it is designed to serve JSON.